This article explains the basic terms and concepts of Ledgy.

 - Optionally add the latest share price

-Then add the financing rounds.
+Then add the subsequent financing rounds.
 You can copy-paste the data from your existing spreadsheet.

 - Copy-paste the stakeholders.
 Or add them manually, the table will autocomplete the entries.